What are program-related investments for private foundations?

 Examples of program-related investments – equity

-- Investing in equity shares of a start-up research company working to develop a vaccine to treat a widespread tropical disease primarily affecting poor countries.
-Other for-profit companies have reduced their research spending to develop a similar vaccine because the victims of the disease come from poor countries causing the potential financial return to be dampened.
-Nonetheless, if a vaccine is developed, there is still a reasonable chance the start-up company could become very profitable.
-Although the investment may one day pay off, it qualifies as a program-related investment because the primary objective of the foundation is to promote health and well-being and the pursuit of profit is of secondary importance.
+• Investing in equity shares of a start-up research company dedicated to developing a vaccine for a widespread tropical disease primarily affecting impoverished countries.
+Other for-profit companies have reduced their research spending for a similar vaccine due to the disease primarily impacting poorer regions, which may limit potential financial returns.
+Nevertheless, if the vaccine proves successful, there remains a reasonable chance that the start-up company could achieve substantial profitability.
+Despite the possibility of financial gains, this investment qualifies as a program-related investment because the foundation's main objective is to promote health and well-being, with profit-seeking as a secondary consideration.

-- Investing in equity shares of a non-operational fledgling recycling collection business with a business plan to gather recyclable solid waste materials that are currently disposed of in landfills.
-Without the additional seed money provided by the foundation, the business may not be able to start its operations.
-Making this investment qualifies as a PRI as long as the primary purpose is to combat environmental deterioration and the potential investment return is of secondary importance.
-The medium to long term performance of the company does not affect the determination of whether the investment is a PRI.
+• Investing in equity shares of a non-operational fledgling recycling collection business with a business plan focused on gathering recyclable solid waste materials currently destined for landfills.
+By providing essential seed money, the foundation plays a crucial role in enabling the business to commence its operations.
+This investment qualifies as a PRI, given that the primary purpose is to combat environmental deterioration, with potential investment returns being of secondary importance.
+Moreover, the company's medium to long-term performance does not affect its status as a PRI.

 Examples of program-related investments – debt

-- Making small commercial loans at below market rates available to poor people to enable them to start small businesses like roadside food stands.
-The foundation’s primary purpose in making the loans should be to provide relief to the poor and distressed rather than seeking the production of income through a strong loan portfolio.
-Nonetheless, it is perfectly acceptable for the foundation to earn a profit from loans of this kind.
+• Offering small commercial loans at below-market rates to underprivileged individuals, enabling them to start small businesses such as roadside food stands.
+The foundation's primary purpose in providing these loans should be to offer relief to the poor and distressed, rather than prioritizing income generation through a robust loan portfolio.
+Nevertheless, it is entirely acceptable for the foundation to earn a profit from loans of this nature.

-- Making a commercial loan at below market rates for a public charity to buy and renovate a building to provide temporary housing to the homeless.
+• Extending a commercial loan at below-market rates to a public charity seeking to acquire and renovate a building, creating temporary housing for the homeless.
 The public charity has not been able to secure conventional financing through banks and other financial institutions and the loan by the foundation is instrumental in making the project happen.
-This qualifies as a PRI because the primary purpose is to help the homeless rather than make a profit from loan interest.
+This qualifies as a PRI because the primary purpose is to assist the homeless, not to generate a profit from loan interest.